Saturday, September 30, 2023

 • You can copy and paste the password to the prompt, but it is better if you remember it and type it, as this trains your brain to remember the password, and your brain will be the only place where the master password resides.

 • Dependent on the allowed characters of the website login you can select one of the encodings that Jacksum supports.
 See also `jacksum -h -E`.
-In the example above I have used z85 which perfectly works for most websites.
-Alternatively I recommend base64-nopadding or base32hex-nopadding.
+In the example above I have used base64 resp. base64-nopadding which perfectly works for the password complexity requirements of most websites.
+Alternatively I can also recommend base32hex-nopadding or z85.

-• To increase the security further you can use HMAC.
+• To increase the security further you can use a HMAC.
 Note that not all hash algorithms work as a HMAC.
+Or, use a truncated HMAC which is even more secure, because we do not reveal the entire hash value to the website's password store.

 Due to security reasons the following limits apply: